larytet/MyPerfectThings/roller blades & kick scooter.md

 The push supplied by the motor should be soft and at exactly the right moment when I am pushig the boot by myself.

 No wires, no charging ports (wireless charging?), simple to replace/remove the battery and save weight.
 Would be nice to be able to configure the ratios.
 Allow break-in/learning mode for first 3-5km when the system learns the skills of the operator and self adjusts slowly and safely.

+Off road electric roller blades is another interestig idea.
+Is it possible to make wide, but light wheels which still can perform like roller blades?